ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.homeconnect/README.md

 With the states in commands you can stop, pause and resume a program.
-With the states in settings you can turn off or turn on the device Change the value of programs.active.BSH_Common_Root_ActiveProgram leads to starting a program Change the value of programs.selected.BSH_Common_Root_SelectedProgram leads to selecting a program or options
+With the states in settings you can turn off or turn on the device Change the value of programs.active.BSH_Common_Root_ActiveProgram leads to starting a program Update iQ300: You need to set the program name in this variable.
+If programs.selected.BSH_Common_Root_SelectedProgram is copied, the machine user can predefine the wanted program at the machine and it will be started via ioBroker
+Change the value of programs.selected.BSH_Common_Root_SelectedProgram leads to selecting a program or options

 ## Changelog